+OC6.5.1 Demand Disconnection as part of Demand Control addresses anticipated short-term forecasted shortages in electricity supply to meet Demand on the National Electricity Transmission System.
+Demand Disconnection as part of Demand Control aims to prevent unplanned Demand Disconnections, or at the extreme, the Partial Shutdown or Total Shutdown of the National Electricity Transmission System.
+Demand Control can be enacted with a shorter lead time than other Demand Disconnection methods, such as those contained in the Electricity Supply Emergency Code and in the Demand Control Rotation Protocol.

-OC6.5.1 A National Electricity Transmission System Warning - High Risk of Demand Reduction will, where possible, be issued by The Company, as more particularly set out in OC6.5.4, OC7.4.8 and BC1.5.4 when The Company anticipates that it will or may instruct a Network Operator to implement Demand reduction.
-It will, as provided in OC6.5.10 and OC7.4.8.2, also be issued to Non-Embedded Customers.
+OC6.5.2 A National Electricity Transmission System Warning - High Risk of Demand Reduction will, where possible, be issued by The Company, as set out in OC6.5.4, OC7.4.8 and BC1.5.4 when The Company anticipates that it will or may instruct a Network Operator to implement Demand reduction.
+It will, as provided for in OC6.5.12 and OC7.4.8.2, also be issued to Non-Embedded Customers.

-OC6.5.2 Where The Company expects to instruct Demand reduction within the following 30 minutes, The Company will where possible, issue a National Electricity Transmission System Warning - Demand Control Imminent in accordance with OC7.4.8.2(c) and OC7.4.8.6.
+OC6.5.3 Where The Company expects to instruct Demand reduction within the following 30 minutes, The Company will, where possible, issue a National Electricity Transmission System Warning - Demand Control Imminent in accordance with OC7.4.8.2(c) and OC7.4.8.6.

-OC6.5.3 (a) Whether a National Electricity Transmission System Warning - High Risk of Demand Reduction or National Electricity Transmission System Warning - Demand Control Imminent has been issued or not: and;

-provided the instruction relates to not more than 20 per cent of its total Demand; and
+OC6.5.4 Whether a National Electricity Transmission System Warning - High Risk of Demand Reduction or National Electricity Transmission System Warning - Demand Control Imminent has been issued or not; if the Demand Control instruction relates to less than 20 per cent of its total Demand, the Network Operator shall:

-if the instruction relates to less than 20 per cent of its total Demand, is in

-two voltage reduction stages of between 2 and 4 percent, each of which can reasonably be expected to deliver around 1.5 percent Demand reduction; and

-up to three Demand Disconnection stages, each of which can reasonably be expected to deliver between four and six percent Demand reduction,

-each Network Operator will abide by the instructions of The Company, which should specify whether a voltage reduction or Demand Disconnection stage is required; or

-if the instruction relates to less than 20 per cent of its total Demand, is in four Demand Disconnection stages each of which can reasonably be expected to deliver between four and six per cent Demand reduction,
+if the Demand Control instruction relates to Demand Disconnection, disconnect up to four Fast Load Blocks:

+The Company shall specify which Fast Load Block(s) should be disconnected;

-each Network Operator will abide by the instructions of The Company with regard to Demand reduction under OC6.5 without delay.
+Each Network Operator shall abide by the instructions of The Company with regard to Demand reduction under OC6.5 by disconnecting Fast Load Block(s);

-(b) The Demand reduction must be achieved within the Network Operator's System as far as possible uniformly across all Grid Supply Points (unless otherwise specified in the National Electricity Transmission System Warning - High Risk of Demand Reduction) either by Customer voltage reduction or by Demand Disconnection.

-(c) Demand Control initiated by voltage reduction shall be initiated as soon as possible but in any event no longer than two minutes from the instruction being received from The Company, and completed within 10 minutes of the instruction being received from The Company.
+Demand Disconnection shall be initiated as soon as possible but no longer than two minutes from the instruction being received from The Company, and shall be completed within five minutes of the instruction being received from The Company and;

+The Demand reduction shall be achieved as uniformly as possible within the Network Operator's User System unless otherwise agreed by The Company and the Network Operator.
+Such agreement shall be documented in the National Electricity Transmission System Warning - High Risk of Demand Reduction and/or in the Demand Control instruction.

+if the Demand Control instruction relates to voltage reduction, and where the Network Operator has confirmed via their Week 24 submission that they are able to offer voltage reduction services, provide up to two voltage reduction stages of between 2 and 4 percent voltage reduction, each of which can reasonably be expected to deliver around 1.5 percent Demand reduction provided always that:

+The Company shall specify the number of voltage reduction stages that the Network Operator should implement;

+Each Network Operator shall abide by the instructions of The Company with regard to Demand reduction under OC6.5 by implementing voltage reduction; and

-(d) Demand Control initiated by Demand Disconnection shall be initiated as soon as possible but in any event no longer than two minutes from the instruction being received from The Company, and completed within five minutes of the instruction being received from The Company.
+Demand Control initiated by voltage reduction shall be initiated as soon as possible but in any event no longer than two minutes from the instruction being received by the from The Company and completed within 10 minutes of the instruction being received from The Company.

-(e) Each Network Operator must notify The Company in writing by calendar week 24 each year, for the succeeding Financial Year onwards, whether Demand Control is to be implemented either:
+Each Network Operator must notify The Company in writing by calendar week 24 each year, for the succeeding Financial Year, whether they are able to offer a voltage reduction service.

-i) by a combination of voltage reduction and Demand Disconnection; or

-ii) Demand Disconnection alone;

-together with the magnitude of the voltage reduction stages (where applicable) and for Demand Disconnection stages, the demand reduction anticipated.
 Thereafter, any changes must be notified in writing to The Company at least 10 Business Days prior to the change coming into effect.